akeneo/magento2-connector-community/README.md

-# Akeneo Connector for Magento/Adobe Commerce:
+# Akeneo Connector for Adobe Commerce/Magento:

-Akeneo Connector for Magento/Adobe Commerce is a module that allows you to export your catalog data and structure from Akeneo PIM to Magento/Adobe Commerce through API calls.
+Akeneo Connector for Adobe Commerce/Magento is a module that allows you to export your catalog data and structure from Akeneo PIM to Adobe Commerce/Magento through API calls.
 This version of the connector is designed to work with Akeneo PIM Community Edition.
 It could either work with Magento Open Source or Adobe Commerce.

 You can discover Akeneo Connector on the [Akeneo Marketplace](https://marketplace.akeneo.com/extension/akeneo-connector-magento-2-community-edition) or on the [Magento Marketplace](https://marketplace.magento.com/akeneo-module-magento2-connector-community.html).